Stop Wasting Time on People Who Hurt You

 It doesn’t mean that you’re selfish if you put yourself first, seeking your own happiness and welfare – especially if you’re doing it to get away from people who cause you pain.

-Of course, we all know that it’s not easy to escape or break away from something emotionally damaging overnight.
+The people who hurt you can change you, drawing you away from your true self.
+Of course, we all know that it’s not easy to escape or break away emotionally damaging situations overnight.

-Most of the time when you think of escaping from something, it’s a physical threat – a knife, or a dark and deserted alley…your brain is hard wired to recognize those kinds of threats and trigger a response: fight or flight.
+Most of the time when you think of escaping from something, it’s a physical threat.
+It could be a knife, or a dark and deserted alley.
+Your brain is hard wired to recognize those kinds of threats and trigger a response: fight or flight.

-What should you do in those situations when the thing that’s “hurting” you is a family member or a partner?
+What should you do in those situations when what’s “hurting” you is a family member or a partner?

 People who hurt you don’t deserve you“A person who hurts you doesn’t deserve you.”
 Sure, those words are easy to say.
-You know deep down in your heart and soul that the kind of person who destroys your self-esteem and doesn’t respect you also doesn’t truly love you…but how to force yourself to admit that.
+You know deep down in your heart and soul that the kind of person who destroys your self-esteem and doesn’t respect you also doesn’t truly love you.
+But how do you force yourself to admit it?
 And how should you respond?

 We recommend you read: 7 signs of emotional toxicity

 People who hurt others are the type that can only care about themselves

 When we talk about people who hurt others, the first thing you probably think of is physical violence.